jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/FRINX_Features_User_Guide/using-the-frinx-api-bundle.md

 The POST request contains one parameter which indicates the binary data of the KAR file.
 The parameter should be specified in [base64 binary data format][1] (as in the example curl command below).

 For example the CURL has a function to convert file location to binary data.
-You can upload a KAR file by typing the following in a terminal:
+You can upload a KAR file by typing the following in a terminal window:

     curl 'http://localhost:8181/restconf/operations/installer:upload-kar' -H 'Host: localhost:8181' -H 'Content-Type: application/yang.data+json;charset=utf-8' -H 'Authorization: Basic YWRtaW46YWRtaW4=' -X post -d '{"input":{"data":"'"$(base64 --wrap=0 upload/dummy-1.0.0.kar)"'"}}' -H 'Connection: keep-alive' -H "Expect:"